 About The Brooklyn Teacup

-The Brooklyn Teacup is a woman-owned small business dedicated to giving vintage china new life.
-Like all things that add joy and beauty to our lives, the "good china" should be used and enjoyed, not just tucked away for special occasions.
+The Brooklyn Teacup is a woman-owned small business dedicated to giving new life to vintage china.
+We believe that the "good china," like all things that add beauty and connection to our lives, should be used and enjoyed—not hidden away for holidays or special events.

 Our Story